-WHY THE DIGITAL HUMANITIES?
+WHY THE DIGITAL HUMANITIES

 Digital humanists use a variety of technological tools and platforms to explore humanities subjects.
 They employ maps to diagram the action that takes place in novels; use network analysis software to explore relations between historical figures; prototype advanced platforms for scholarly communication; study social media and its effects on human expression and coordination; and analyze text and images through computational tools.

-WHAT YOU WILL STUDY
+WHAT WILL YOU STUDY

 In our program, students learn to think critically about digital platforms as they begin to use them.
-Our students gain programming skills in the context of their digital projects, with the support of a large community of fellow practitioners behind them.
+Our students gain programming skills in the context of their digital projects, with the support of a large community of fellow practitioners.
 The program includes an optional internship course that offers valuable experience in applying DH skills in a professional context.
 Throughout their coursework, students balance critical study of technology with substantive study of humanities subjects.

-Together, they share an interest in using digital methods to explore the world of culture and history.
+Together, they share an interest in using digital methods to explore the world.
+Together, they are imagining new ethical ways to engage with technology.
 Together, they are creating the future of the book, the future of scholarship, and the future of the museum.

 TAKE ADVANTAGE OF NYC